cobrateam/splinter/docs/drivers/installing_pyqt.rst

 Installing PyQt4
 ++++++++++++++++

 In order to use Spynner driver, you need to install PyQt4.
-PyQt4 has a few dependencies, follow the steps below to get PyQt4 and its dependencies running on your system.
+PyQt4 itself has a few dependencies;
+follow the steps below to get PyQt4 and its dependencies running on your system.

 Install Qt4